Hoover Historical Society names scholarship grant recipients - Shelby County Reporter

 “It was easy to be distraught over the things I had lost [but] I grew closer to my mom during the pandemic,” Patrick wrote.
 “This time was extremely valuable to me since I am about to leave for college.”

-Signature Homes sponsored this grant for a Spain Park High School senior.
+Signature Homes sponsored the grant for a Spain Park High School senior.

 Patrick was admitted to the University of Alabama’s Early College program and will continue her studies there.